xcherryio/xcherry/.github/PULL_REQUEST_TEMPLATE.md

 [Link to xdb-apis/xdb-golang-sdk PRs if it's on top of any API changes]

-- API change: ...
+- API change link: ...
-- Golang SDK change: ...
+- Golang SDK change link: ...
 - Server Component 1: ...
 - Server Component 2: ...